zDevelopers/zdevelopers.github.io/content/support.md

 If we don't answer, please wait.
 Although we try to provide timely assistance, there is no guarantee.
 For reference, [we're on the French timezone](https://time.is/Paris).

 Before asking for support, **please try to solve the problem by yourself**, using the documentations and FAQs we offer.
 If you don't succeed, feel free to ask us your problem, but **ensure you're giving us enough information** to understand it.
-Things like:
+We **ask you** to provide as many information as possible from the following list, if appliquable:

+- Minecraft version (e.g. “1.16.5”);
+- server software used (Spigot?
+Paper?
+Purpur?
+Something else?);
+- if your server software is up-to-date;
+- plugin version (e.g. “ImageOnMap 4.1.2”);
 - precise error message;
 - exception stack trace, if any;
 - screenshot of the problem;
-- steps to reproduce;
+- steps to reproduce.

-will **greatly decrease** the typical answer time.
+Also, if you have anything else noticable, please share that too.
+It's never too much and it help a lot to understand what's happening.

 # I need help